pancho-dev/pancho-dev/content/posts/home-lab-automation-secrets.md

 - type: The type of secret stored, it's a numeric value and mapping is: 1 login, 2 note, 3 credit Card , 4 Identity.
 We will focus on 1 and 2 as they have different fields but others can be used if needed.

-- notes: This is freeform plan text field to save notes on a secret.
+- notes: This is freeform plain text field to save notes on a secret.
 This can be useful to store for example a public key however there are other type of secret that can be used for keys. and we will review it later on this post

 - login: Is a collection of objects for the login, I will focus on the ones relevant for automations
   - username: login username